Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

                 content = content.replace(title, link_to(title, title_url))
             return content

-This code deserves a bit of explaining.
-The ``content = None`` line is so that the ``content`` attribute is initialized to ``None`` when a new :class:`Page` object is created.
-The :class:`Page` object represents a row in the ``pages`` table so ``self.content`` will be the value of the ``content`` field.
+        def __unicode__(self):
+            return self.title

+        __str__ = __unicode__

 The :class:`Set` object provides us with only unique WikiWord names, so we don't try replacing them more than once (a "wikiword" is of course defined by the regular expression set globally).

 .. note ::

     Pylons uses a **Model View Controller** architecture and so the formatting of objects into HTML should  properly be handled in the View, i.e. in a template.
-In this example however, converting reStructuredText into HTML in a template is inappropriate so we are treating the HTML representation of the content as part of the model.
+However in this example, converting reStructuredText into HTML in a template is inappropriate so we are treating the HTML representation of the content as part of the model.
 It also gives us the chance to demonstrate that SQLAlchemy domain classes are real Python classes that can have their own methods.

-The :func:`link_to` and :func:`url` functions referenced in the controller code are respectively: a helper imported from :file:`webhelpers.html` indirectly via :file:`lib/helpers.py` and a utility function imported directly from the Pylons module.
-They both act as ``helper`` utilities for creating links to specific controller actions.
+The :func:`link_to` and :func:`url` functions referenced in the controller code are respectively: a helper imported from the :mod:`webhelpers.html` module indirectly via :file:`lib/helpers.py`, and a utility function imported directly from the :mod:`pylons` module.
+They are utilities for creating links to specific controller actions.
 In this case we have decided that all WikiWords should link to the :meth:`index` action of the ``page`` controller which we will create later.
 However, we need to ensure that the :func:`link_to` function is made available as a helper by adding an import statement to :file:`lib/helpers.py`:

 .. code-block :: python